-In accordance with 6 NYCRR 617.9(a)(1), LIRR, as the project sponsor (or "Applicant") has opted to prepare this DEIS and has prepared the document to meet the requirements of SEQRA.
-Also pursuant to 6 NYCRR 617.9(a)(2), LIRR, as Lead Agency, has determined this DEIS to be complete and "adequate with respect to its scope and content for the purpose of commencing public review."
-The ultimate determination of impacts and potential mitigation measures associated with the Proposed Project is the responsibility of the Lead Agency and will be expressed in the Final Environmental Impact Statement and Statement of Findings, both of which are the ultimate responsibility of the Lead Agency to prepare and file at the appropriate time pursuant to SEORA.
+In accordance with 6 NYCRR 617.9(a)(1), LIRR, as the project sponsor (or "Applicant") has opted to prepare ^ the DEIS and FEIS and has prepared the ^ documents to meet the requirements of SEQRA.
+Also pursuant to 6 NYCRR 617.9(a)(2), LIRR, as Lead Agency, ^ determined ^ the DEIS to be complete and "adequate with respect to its scope and content for the purpose of commencing public review^ "on November 28, 2016.
+Public hearings were duly noticed and held at the following dates and locations: